-Bikini Lagoon, 30 June 1946, Test Able -1.
-There was a lot of activity the day before the big day, Test Able.
-My ship, USS Fall River (CA-131), Flagship for the Target Fleet under the command of Rear Admiral F. G. Fahrion, USN, was responsible for positioning the 95 target vessels in a section of the Bikini lagoon.
+Bikini Lagoon, 30 June 1946 – There was a lot of activity on the day before Test Able.
+The USS Fall River (CA-131), Flagship for the Target Fleet under the command of Rear Admiral F. G. Fahrion, USN, was responsible for positioning all of the 95 target vessels in a section of the Bikini lagoon.
 Men on the USS Burleson (APA-67) were placing test animals on various of the target vessels.

-I don’t remember if I slept well that night.
-Though my Sixth Division shipmates and I didn’t talk about it, you knew we were all thinking about the next day.
+I honestly don’t remember if I slept well or not that night.
+Though my Sixth Division shipmates and I didn’t talk about it, you can be sure that we were all thinking about the next day.
 No one knew what to expect.
-(Excerpted from Operation Crossroads – Lest We Forget! by William L. McGee)